Enver Erdogan

 Enver Erdogan is an Australian politician and lawyer who has served as a Minister in the Victorian Government since 2022.
 A member of the Australian Labor Party, he represents the Northern Metropolitan Region in the Victorian Legislative Council.
-Erdogan currently serves as Minister for Casino, Gaming and Liquor Regulation, Minister for Corrections, and Minister for Youth Justice.
+Erdogan currently serves as Minister for Finance, Minister for Government Services, and Minister for Casino, Gaming and Liquor Regulation.

 Early life and education

 Erdogan studied at La Trobe University, obtaining a Bachelor of Economics and a Bachelor of Laws.
 He later completed a Graduate Diploma in Legal Practice at the Leo Cussen Centre for Law and was admitted to the Supreme Court of Victoria in 2011.
 He is also a Graduate of the Australian Institute of Company Directors (GAICD).

 Before his parliamentary career, Erdogan worked as an Associate at the law firm Maurice Blackburn, specialising in representing injured workers.
 He was elected to the City of Moreland (now the City of Merri-bek) in 2008 and served until 2012.
 He also sat on the Board of the Municipal Association of Victoria, the peak body representing local councils in the state.